Topic: Mental Health Prevention and/or Early Intervention (Child & Adolescent) Programs

 - Guiding Good Choices® (GGC)Parents of adolescents and young teens

-- I Can Problem Solve (ICPS)Low- and middle-income 4-12 year olds, including African-Americans, Caucasians, Hispanic, and Asian populations
+- I Can Problem Solve (ICPS)Low- and middle-income 4-12 year old students, including African-Americans, Caucasians, Hispanic, and Asian populations

 - Social Decision Making/Problem Solving Program – non-responderStudents in 4th or 5th grade